smach/newpost/README.md

 `newpost::newpost("headline", "description", "categories", author = "Sharon Machlis")`

 with the cursor having jumped to `headline` as a variable.
 After filling in the headline spot, you can tab to description and then tab again to categories.

+## Categories

+While it's easy to check available blog categories by going to your blog's home page, you can stay in your R console and run the `see_cats()` function.
+It will check the blog home page for you and print out the vector of available categories.

+`see_cats()` takes one argument, the full blog URL including `https://` .
+You can set an R environment variable `BLOG_URL` to your full blog URL so you don't have to enter it manually into the function.